alefranz/MELT/docs/guide.md

 corresponding modern ASP.NET Core testing stacks; MELT v2 does not support the legacy ASP.NET Core 2.1 helper dependencies.

+Use the MELT 1.x legacy release line (latest: 1.1.0) for Microsoft.Extensions versions earlier than 8.0, including classic .NET Framework applications pinned to older Extensions packages, or for the legacy ASP.NET Core helper stack.
+A .NET Framework 4.7.2 application that can use Microsoft.Extensions 8.0.0 or later can instead use the v2 core packages on a best-effort basis.

 ### Sample runtime matrix

 The core packages retain a `netstandard2.0` asset.
 Dedicated .NET 8 samples